Bladefidz/Creating-and-Developing-a-Tech-Startup-Notes/fostering-the-development-of-your-concept.md

 ## The challenges of the intellectual property to exploit an innovation

 The intellectual property is a real issue for either the big and small companies. **Copyright** is a right to a property and a right to property is like the ownership of your flat.
+While the **industrial property** is a tool to clarify the relations with third parties, with scientific partners, industrial or business partners.
+The industrial properties is also often represented as a **weapon** and tool to be able to develop a company project safely, ensuring that everyone's position is repected.

+A project leader must develop two types of skills to correctly use the industrial property:

+1. Able to identify what is potentially protectable.
+2. Determine any potentials that could be protected.

+By patenting inovative products or ideas, it does not means we can get a ticket for luxuary free vacation \(like Bill Gate with Microsoft Windows\).
+Today, the best protection stays speed.
+Speed of your market deployment and speed of the regeneration of your products.
+If you don't go faster to take over the space, your market, sooner or later competitors will do it instead of you.
+Industrial property will, at best, be used to slow down a little the bench of competitors.